HiveMQ Pulse Nodes

 MQTT Topic Level |

-The MQTT subtopic name that is expected for this node.
-The full MQTT topic path will be shown in the MQTT topic above, with the node’s topic level corresponding to the last element.
-For example, for an Area node named 'Munich' may have a corresponding MQTT level of 'munich'.
-If the Munich Area node is a child node of an Enterprise node named 'Carrot Inc', with its own MQTT level of 'carrot', the Area node’s full MQTT path will be 'carrot/munich'. |
+The MQTT subtopic name that is expected for the selected node.
+The full MQTT topic path of the namespace appears in the MQTT Topic entry.
+The MQTT topic level of the selected node corresponds to the last element in the path.
+For example, an Area node named 'Munich' with a corresponding MQTT Topic Level of 'munich'.
+If the Munich Area node is a child node of an Enterprise node named 'Carrot Inc', with its own MQTT level of 'carrot', the MQTT Topic Level of the area node is 'carrot/munich'. |

 Description |